 Postscript for some of the characters of 1945-1947

-Despite his promise to himself Igor Cassini did not take much of a breather after his divorce, and re-married on 21st January 1948 (one week after Hjördis and David Niven) to New York State socialite, Elizabeth Darrah Waters.
+Despite his promise to himself Igor Cassini didn’t take much of a breather after his divorce, and re-married on 22nd January 1948.

 TIME magazine reported his marriage in fairly caustic terms: “Married.
 Igor Loiewski-Cassini, 32, squealy Hearst chitchatterer (“Cholly Knickerbocker”); and Elizabeth Darrah Waters, 20, stately blonde ex-model.”

 Igor re-married and continued his Cholly Knickerbocker column, noting the New York visits of David Niven and Hjördis, who was never referred to as anything less than “the lovely Hjördis.”